 King's past students are making an impact all around the world.
-This page contains some examples from past students we have caught up with recently.
-If you are a past student and you haven't been in touch for a while, let us know what you have been doing:Email
+This page contains some examples from past students we have caught up with.
+If you are a past student and you haven't been in touch for a while or you have a business that you would like people to know about please contact me via email: firstname.lastname@example.org or contact: (07) 55 877 600 and ask to speak with Chloe in Marketing.Email

 Join our Facebook Group

 This private group has been designed to help you keep in touch with classmates from your King's school days.

 We have recently opened our Instagram Page for all things family, businesses and collaborations!
 Please make sure you follow https://www.instagram.com/king...

 King's loves to organise 10 year and 20 year reunions.These reunions are a time for you all to catch up with each other and to share what is happening in your life.
 It is also a great time to chat with some of your Teachers and other King's staff.To make sure you don't miss anything make sure you join our Facebook and Instagram pages to keep up to date with all things King's!

 The King's Alumni book is dedicated to the dreamers, the believers, the thinkers and the achievers that stepped out of the King's tunnel and into the world.